You are here

 The New York State Archives holds records from state agencies such as the Adirondack Park Agency, Department of Environmental Conservation, and Department of Parks, Recreation and Historic Preservation.

-A Preliminary Guide to Existing Documentation of Environmental Affairs contains a listing of records relating to environmental records in the State Archives Section.
+Our Preliminary Guide To Environmental Documentary Sources in New York State contains a listing of records relating to environmental records in the State Archives Section.

 You can continue your search for environmental records using Excelsior, the online catalog of the New State Archives and State Library.